eonk/dar_book/11-homework.Rmd

 1) Use the `t.test()` function to calculate 95% confidence interval of the mean for `neigh_sd`.
 How would you interpret the values?
 2) Now calculate 99% confidence intervals of the mean for `neigh_sd`.
 How are these values different to that of the 95% confidence intervals?
 Why do you think that is?

 Let’s look at another variable, of whether the respondent reported an incidence of theft to the police.
 This variable is called `Q61E_f` in your data.
 Use the `attributes()` function to learn about the variable.
+(Hint: Remember this is a categorical variable so you need to transform the data into a 'factor' variable).
 1) What percentage of respondents who answered this question with Yes or No reported their theft to the police?
 2) Calculate 95% confidence intervals around this value (hint: look for the `prop.table()` function in the lab notes).
 What does this tell you?
 Interpret this in your own words below.